Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

-Below are two examples of endometrial stimulation protocols used at Bay IVF Clinic.
-Your individualized protocol may take less or more time to complete.
+Below is an example of endometrial stimulation protocols used at Bay IVF.
+Your cryopreserved embryo transfer cycle may take less or more time to complete.

 Endometrial Stimulation Example

 Oral and injectable medications are used to prepare your endometrial lining for the transfer of frozen-thawed embryos.
 The endometrial lining preparation is straightforward, and you should not expect any side effects.

 Thawing and Culture of Cryopreserved Embryos

 You will need to decide and communicate to us whether you would like to thaw and transfer one or two embryos.
 Please let us know if you need help with this decision.